 Each year the Guadalupe Theater produces a full-length mainstage production of a new or contemporary play, hosts the annual theatre festival Nuevo Teatro: A Festival of New Works and presents Teatro Salon, a showcase of short plays and excerpts written by San Antonio playwrights.
 Recent productions include La Reina del Acordion: Eva Ybarra’s Life on Stage, Enfrascada written by critically acclaimed playwright Tanya Saracho, Conjunto Blues written and performed by Nicolas Valdez, and That’s Not Fair: Emma Tenayuca’s Struggle for Justice.

-The Guadalupe presents a series of live music concerts focusing on traditional Mexican music, contemporary Latin American styles, and the annual Holiday Saxophones concert which spotlights the unique horn driven jazz fusion sound indigenous to San Antonio’s Westside.
-Past concerts have included the critically acclaimed Cuban born Pedrito Martinez, Mariachi Azteca de America, the Native American rock band Scatter Their Own, and traditional Colombian ensemble Wache.
+The Guadalupe presents a series of live music concerts focusing on traditional Mexican music, contemporary Latin American styles.
+Highlights include the Holiday Saxophones concert which spotlights the unique horn driven jazz fusion sound indigenous to San Antonio’s Westside, Noche de Romance an evening of Mariachi music by Mariachi Azteca de America, and the annual Texan Conjunto Festival Hall of Fame concert and awards ceremony.
+Past concerts have included the critically acclaimed Cuban born Pedrito Martinez, the Native American rock band Scatter Their Own, and traditional Colombian ensemble Wache.

 The Guadalupe Theater is home to the Guadalupe Dance Company, a professional dance ensemble who has been performing traditional Mexican Folklorico and Spanish Flamenco dance for over 25 years.
 Founded in 1991, the unparalleled skill, choreography and costuming of its corps of dancers make for exceptional artistry that is both culturally enlightening and technically stunning in its execution.
 With the artistic guidance of visiting artists, the Dance Company produces both contemporary and traditional dance productions throughout the year.